 What I’ve found is that if I have the basics (some spices and tortillas) is that I can add almost anything.
 I’ve had cauliflower tacos, egg and bean tacos, steak tacos—I’m pretty sure I’ve put almost everything in a taco!
 It’s a great way to clean out the fridge.

 The same applies to stir-fries, salads or bowls.
 I choose a base, add meat and veggies, and then “accessorise” with spices, cheese, sauces, etc. Just like a capsule wardrobe, you can mix and match almost anything.

 Here are more examples:

-- stir fry with noodles, chicken, broccoli, cabbage, onions—add sweet soy sauce and sriracha sauce
+- stir fry with noodles, chicken, broccoli, cabbage, and onions—add sweet soy sauce and sriracha sauce

-- bowl with rice, eggs, beans, peppers, cabbage—add cheese and avocado
+- bowl with rice, eggs, beans, peppers, and cabbage—add cheese and avocado

-- salad with spinach, chicken, potatoes, carrots, beans—add cheese and dressing
+- salad with spinach, chicken, potatoes, carrots, and beans—add cheese and dressing

 - the possibilities are virtually endless—just mix and match!